 Next, toss the broccoli with the Parmigiano-Reggiano.
-Note that it’s important to use authentic Parmigiano-Reggiano rather than domestic parmesan.
+It’s important to use authentic Parmigiano-Reggiano rather than domestic parmesan.
 The fake stuff doesn’t pack the same flavor and is, quite frankly, a waste of calories.
 If you can’t find Parmigiano-Reggiano, try Pecorino Romano or simply leave it out.
-Finally, a gentle squeeze of lemon heightens all the flavors.
-But go easy — too much lemon can be overpowering.
+Finally, a gentle squeeze of lemon heightens all the flavors but go easy — too much can be overpowering.

 Try serving with my Parmesan Crusted Chicken.
 Enjoy!

-1. Preheat oven to 450 degrees.
+- Preheat the oven to 450 degrees.
 Line a baking sheet with aluminum foil.

-2. Cut broccoli into 2-inch florets, leaving one to two inches of stems attached.
-Discard remaining thick stalks.
-In a large bowl, combine olive oil, garlic, salt, pepper and sugar and mix well.
-Add broccoli and toss to coat evenly.
-Transfer broccoli to prepared baking sheet.
-(You could also toss the broccoli on the prepared baking sheet, but the foil may rip, which causes a big mess.)
+- Cut the broccoli into 2-inch florets, leaving one to two inches of stems attached.
+Discard the remaining thick stalks.
+In a large bowl, combine the olive oil, garlic, salt, pepper and sugar and mix well.
+Add the broccoli and toss to coat evenly.
+Transfer the broccoli to the prepared baking sheet.

-3. Roast for 10 minutes until crisp-tender and lightly browned in some spots.
-Sprinkle 2 tablespoons grated Parmigiano-Reggiano over broccoli.
-Taste and adjust seasonings.
-Transfer to serving dish and gently squeeze lemon wedge over broccoli if using.
-(Go easy!
-You only need 1-2 teaspoons of lemon juice).
-Sprinkle remaining cheese over top and serve hot.
+- Roast for 10 minutes, until the broccoli is crisp-tender and lightly browned in spots.
+Sprinkle 2 tablespoons of the grated Parmigiano-Reggiano over the broccoli.
+Taste and adjust seasoning if necessary.
+Transfer to a serving dish and gently squeeze 1-2 teaspoons of lemon over top.
+Sprinkle the remaining cheese over top and serve hot.